March 12th, 2013

 Baker, a senior, will be making his first appear-ance at the state meet.

 Expect sunny skies and a high near 65 today, with winds from the west at 15 mph, becoming northern winds in the morning.
 Gusts could be as high as 20 mph.

-Tonight will be mostly cloudy, with a low around 41 and east-southeast winds at 5 to 10 mph.
+Tonight will be mostly clear with a low around 41.
+Winds will be from the north-northeast at 15 to 20 mph, decreasing to 5 to 10 mph in the evening.

 Visit weather.gov to learn more.